Kerr Smith: Career

-Smith began acting with roles on As the World Turns as Ryder Hughes from 1996 to 1997, the films Final Destination (2000) and a cameo in The Broken Hearts Club (2000), written and directed by Dawson's Creek writer Greg Berlanti and as a guest star in The WB's hit show Charmed as Agent Kyle Brody, a love interest for the fourth sister, Paige.
+Smith began acting with roles on As the World Turns as Ryder Hughes from 1996 to 1997, the films Final Destination (2000) and a cameo in The Broken Hearts Club (2000), written and directed by Dawson's Creek writer Greg Berlanti.
+He was a guest star on The WB's hit show Charmed as Agent Kyle Brody, a love interest for the fourth sister, Paige Matthews (Rose McGowan).

-When he first appeared as Jack McPhee in the second season of the WB's Dawson's Creek, Smith portrayed a 16-year-old high school student; in reality, the actor was 26.
+When he first appeared as Jack McPhee in the second season of The WB's Dawson's Creek, Smith portrayed a 16-year-old high school student; in reality, the actor was 26.
 Smith was 31 when the series ended its six-year run in 2003.
-He was the first man to have an on-screen gay kiss on U.S. television, in season three of Dawson's Creek.
+He was the first man to have an on-screen gay kiss on American television, in season three of Dawson's Creek.

-In 2002, Kerr Smith starred in the TV film Critical Assembly, alongside Katherine Heigl.
-The film depicts young activists against trying to stop a catastrophic nuclear explosion.
+In 2002, Smith starred in the TV film Critical Assembly, alongside Katherine Heigl.
+The film depicts young activists trying to stop a catastrophic nuclear explosion.

 Smith was the last person ever to be pranked on the original run of the MTV show Punk'd.
 In 2007, he appeared in several episodes of the popular TV series CSI: NY as Andrew "Drew" Bedford, the 333 stalker.
 He also played the radio host Ryan Thomas on The CW's drama series Life Unexpected.

 Smith guest-starred on the television show NCIS, where he played Jonas Cobb, a naval officer who was the "Port-to-Port Killer," a serial killer who targets Navy personnel.
-He made his last appearance on the 8th season finale.
+He made his last appearance on the 8th season finale "Pyramid".

-As of 2014, Smith plays Robert Quinn on The Fosters.
+In 2014, Smith began playing Robert Quinn on The Fosters.
 The same year, he starred in the acclaimed movie Where Hope Grows.
-He also played Frank Cowles in episode X of Criminal Minds.
+He also played Frank Cowles in season 10 episode "X" of Criminal Minds.

-Smith debuted on CW’s Riverdale, as the principal of Riverdale High, in season 4, replacing Mr. Weatherbee, who “ascended” with the rest of the cult followers known as “The Farm”.
-His character name was Mr. Honey.
+Smith debuted on The CW's Riverdale, as Holden Honey, the principal of Riverdale High, in season 4, replacing Waldo Weatherbee (Peter James Bryant), who “ascended” with the rest of the cult followers known as “The Farm”.

 Personal life

 Smith married actress Harmoni Everett on June 7, 2003.
 He filed for divorce on March 20, 2009.
-Smith is a certified pilot and enjoys motocross.